Around the clock care from hospital-based OB/GYN clinicians.

 What We Do

-Our dedicated and skilled OB clinicians are in the hospital 24/7 to ensure consistent, timely care for every patient entering the labor and delivery unit or obstetric emergency department.
-Their presence reduces delay in emergent OB/GYN care, improves outcomes, reduces wait times and increases patient satisfaction compared to traditional triage models.
-In addition, OBHG hospitalists are available around the clock offering collaborative, non-competitive support for local OB/GYN physicians.
+Our dedicated OB/GYN clinicians are in the hospital 24/7 to ensure consistent, timely care for every pregnant woman presenting to the labor and delivery unit or obstetric emergency department.
+Their presence reduces delays in emergent OB/GYN care, improves outcomes, reduces wait times and increases patient satisfaction compared to traditional triage models.
+In addition, OBHG hospitalists offer collaborative, non-competitive support for private-practice physicians.

 Why We're Different